andreawynn/andrea-old-website/project-pages/spectral_graph_theory.md

 ### Tools and Methods Used
 *Mathematical Analysis Software* <br>
 Matlab - I used Matlab to create plots of the spectra of the magnetic flux Schrodinger operators acting on the fundamental domains of various materials that I studied.
-These plots were used to detect potential touching points and estimate their location.
+These plots were used to detect potential touching points and estimate their location. <br>
 Maple - I used Maple to more rigorously demonstrate the existence of, and determine the precise location of, touching points before formally proving them by hand.